Duke-GCB/openshift-shiny/README.md

 - Leave "Process the template" checked and click "Continue"
 - Update the parameters that are appropriate for your app.
 Minimally set APP_GIT_URI to your git repo location and REPO_DOCKERFILE_PATH to your dockerfile path location.
 - Click "Create"
+- Click "Applications" then "Deployments".
+Wait for your app to be deployed.
+- Click "Appliations" then "Services" select your new service and click "create route".
+- Navigate to your new route.